thierrygosselin/stackr/README.md

 ```

 ## New

+**v.0.2.6**
+* dart2df_genind_plink: swiss army knife tool to prepare DArT output file (wide
+or binary format) for population genetics analysis.
+Import, filter and transform
+a DArT output file to different format: tidy data frame of genotypes, genind object
+and/or PLINK `tped/tfam` format.
+Map-independent imputation also available.

 **v.0.2.5**
 * vcf2plink: to easily convert a VCF file created in STACKS to a PLINK input
 file (tped/tfam format).
 This function comes with the commonly used arguments